-- The Pittsburgh Oakland Table Tennis Club, based in the Central Catholic High School Gym in Pittsburgh’s Oakland neighborhood, was formed in 2011.
+- The Pittsburgh Oakland Table Tennis Club, currently based in the Eastminster Church in Pittsburgh’s East Liberty neighborhood, was formed in 2011.
 It’s open for league (competitive) play Saturdays from 9:00 am to 1:00 pm, and also Tuesdays and Thursdays from 5:00 pm to 9:00 pm.
 Cost is $10/visit for adults and $5/visit for students.
 See the Pittsburgh Oakland club page for more details.